 Looking down the neck to see the curvature may be ok for preliminary assessment of a guitar, but it is not an accurate measurement of relief.
 You should, however, look for and note, any irregularities in the curve.
 Also, observe carefully what happens to the curve at the point where the neck is joins the body, and beyond.

-If you want to use a scale instead, to check neck relief, be sure the scale does not flex.
-(For instance, a stainless steel printer’s scale is no good for this.)
+If you want to use a scale (ruler) instead, to check neck relief, be sure the scale does not flex.
+(For instance, a stainless steel printer’s scale is too flexable for this.)

 Check the height and fret number recommendations from your guitar maker and from trusted luthiers.

 Stewart Macdonald’s Dan Erlewine recommends a nearly flat (.002” relief) adjustment, and to increase that if needed to eliminate buzz.
 This works well if your neck is really straight, but not so well if you have irregularities.
-Relief settings of about .008” to .012” are more common.
-Check your manufacturers recommendations.
+Relief settings of about .005” to .012” are more common.
+I recommend no more than .010".

 Check for string buzz.
 If you think there could be portions of the neck with no relief, or negative relief, use a short scale to check it out.
 Check for frets not seated properly.
 If there is still a problem, you may have to loosen the truss for more relief, or consider some fret dressing.